Peregrine boss Wasendorf gets 50 years jail for fraud

 Prosecutors said the government doesn't anticipate filing further criminal charges in Peregrine's downfall.
 The FBI continues to review the firm's records.

-Wasendorf could trim 7.5 years off his sentence for good behaviour, which would made him at least 106 years old before he is eligible for release.
+Wasendorf could trim 7.5 years off his sentence for good behavior, which would made him at least 106 years old before he is eligible for release.

 The National Futures Association, which regulated Peregrine, had no comment on Wasendorf's sentence.